 Hungaroring is the motorsport centre of Hungary, offering great opportunities not only to those who love cars and motorbikes but also for those who are passionate about speed: they can practice in the Driving Centre operating within our premises or enjoy formula car adventure drives…

 Our race track is alive and moves forward dynamically.
 Come and experience it yourself!

 |+36 28 576 511

 An excursion and event centre in Domonyvölgy, 5 kms from the town of Gödöllő.
 Guests are awaited with a horse show evoking the tradition of Hungarian horsemanship, a horse cart ride in the forest, a petting zoo and delicious Hungarian cuisine with live Gipsy music.

 The 9-hectare park and the three different taverns of the coach driving Champion Lázár brothers provide an excellent venue for team building programmes and unforgettable weddings.

-The Mater Salvatoris House of Retreat and Convention Centre is open every day of the year to guests seeking spiritual renewal through their own planned activities, church and secular programmes.
+The Mater Salvatoris House of Retreat and Convention Centre is open every day of the year to guests seeking spiritual renewal through their own planned activities.
 Accommodation and catering needs can be met on an individual basis.

 The Gödöllő House of Arts, the region’s theatre and cultural centre offers its guests a selection of programmes.
 A City Centre Ticket Office and Information Point provides details about national and internationally events alike, for which tickets can be purchased there.
 The House of Arts’ theatre hall, conference room and minor halls make it an excellent venue for business meetings, exhibitions and events.